You want smart political talk without the meltdowns?

 You know, the FBI also warned Facebook to be on high alert for a dump of Russian propaganda before the 2020 elections.

-Uh, all of these different sites, they all squelched, they all They all buried the Hunter Biden story, which turned out to be true.
+They all buried the Hunter Biden story, which turned out to be true.

-That lap laptop turned out to be real.
+That laptop turned out to be real.

-And by the way, is as a side note, his postgraduate thesis claimed that Russia interfered in the 2016 election to help former President Trump, which is an outright lie, and his thesis is dead wrong.
+And by the way, as a side note, his postgraduate thesis claimed that Russia interfered in the 2016 election to help former President Trump, which is an outright lie.

 The only Russian disinformation in 2016 was Hillary Clinton's bought and paid for Russian disinformation dossier.

-And the lawsuit was brought by the Republican attorneys general of Missouri and Louisiana, alleging the White House officials and federal agencies acted with big tech to censor disfavored speakers' viewpoints and content on social media platforms, because had this story gone viral, it would have very likely had a huge impact on the 2020 election results.
+And the lawsuit was brought by the Republican Attorneys General of Missouri and Louisiana, alleging the White House officials and federal agencies acted with big tech to censor disfavored speakers' viewpoints and content on social media platforms.

-Anyway, under questioning from the Missouri Solicitor General, this guy Khan said that the FBI warned Twitter to be on guard for hack and leak operations.
+Anyway, under questioning from the Missouri Solicitor General, this guy, Khan, said that the FBI warned Twitter to be on guard for hack and leak operations.

 He says he couldn't recall whether Hunter Biden was mentioned.